open-life-science/open-life-science.github.io/_posts/2022-01-27-runway-to-sustainability-czi-funding.md

 ---
 layout: post
-title: Runway for sustainability: OLS awarded funding from the Chan Zuckerberg Initiative to power its next phase
+title: "Runway for sustainability: OLS awarded funding from the Chan Zuckerberg Initiative to power its next phase"
 authors:
 - bebatut
 - emmyft